Our Team

 Webster Davis

-Webster Davis is owner of Triple D Produce, located two miles west of Auxvasse, Missouri.
-He has worked with various FFA groups to secure vegetable starts and encourage youth to pursue food production as an occupation.
-He worked with Lincoln University as a mentor for the Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS).
-He hosted an intern through Lincoln University and has served on the planning committees for Minority and Limited Resources Farmers and Ranchers Conferences.
+Webster Davis owns Triple D Produce, located just west of Auxvasse, Missouri.
+He partners with local FFA groups to provide vegetable starts and inspire young people to pursue careers in food production.
+Webster has also mentored students through Lincoln University’s Minorities in Agriculture, Natural Resources, and Related Sciences (MANRRS) program, hosted an intern, and served on planning committees for the Minority and Limited Resource Farmers and Ranchers Conferences.

-Webster is a proud Ambassador for the Missouri AgrAbility program which is dedicated to helping farmers and ranchers return to their passions and livelihoods after an accident.
+A proud Ambassador for the Missouri AgrAbility Program, Webster helps farmers and ranchers return to their livelihoods after injury or illness.

-Webster is a veteran having turned 18 years old in U.S. Marine Corps boot camp and serving almost 23 years in the U.S. Marine Corps Reserve and Missouri Army National Guard; he is now a member of the Farmer Veteran Coalition.
-He conceived and is Chairman of the State of Missouri NAACP Agriculture Committee, whose goal is to increase awareness of agriculture issues and opportunities.
+A veteran, Webster enlisted in the U.S. Marine Corps at age 18 and went on to serve nearly 23 years in the Marine Corps Reserve and Missouri Army National Guard.
+He is a member of the Farmer Veteran Coalition and the founder and chairman of the Missouri NAACP Agriculture Committee, which works to raise awareness of agricultural issues and opportunities.

 President

 Joe has held key positions in both political and initiative petition campaigns.
-During the last election cycle, he assisted Presidential, U.S. Senate and U.S. House of Representatives candidates in developing their antitrust, agriculture, and food policy positions.
+He has assisted Presidential, U.S. Senate, and U.S. House of Representatives candidates in developing their antitrust, agriculture, and food policy positions.

 Lillian Salerno